 The daily goal for protein after bariatric surgery is around 40-60g as you adjust to your new anatomy.
 Once you acclimate, this increases to 60-80g per day.
 What makes this so challenging is that the typical bariatric diet restricts calories to 900-1000 per day.
 If you’re eating three meals a day, each meal needs to contain around 20g of protein and 300 calories.
 If you’re eating four smaller meals, you should aim for 15g of protein and 225 calories.

-Some vegetarian options for breakfast include:
+Vegetarian meal options for breakfast include:

 - Plain Greek yogurt with a zero-calorie sugar substitute (you can add nuts, seeds, or fruit to add texture and punch up the flavor)